Ashrafin/complete-pokedex/README.md

-# The Complete Pokedex
+# Pokedex App

-A React Pokedex that looks and feels great.
-Makes use of lazyloading, search and localStorage.
+A really simple yet elegant React pokedex app which makes use of lazyloading, search and localStorage.

 ## Instructions

+Clone this repository, once you're in the project directory run the below commands to start up your pokedex:

 * Run `npm install`
 * Run `npm start`